At

 with the "Funk" horn section, John and a close friend

-from Berklee School of Music, John Wheeler,
+from Berklee School of Music, John Wheeler, started

 another horn section that they called the "East 4th Horns".